minonky/EdgeUninstall/README.md

 ## Warning

-Uninstalling Edge cause update "KB5006670"
+Uninstalling Edge will cause update "KB5006670"

 If you want to get rid of Edge, try using [MSEdgeRedirect](https://github.com/rcmaehl/MSEdgeRedirect).